ANALYSIS: How science and technology ministry fared under Ogbonnaya Onu in three years

 The minister had also promised to encourage and empower youth in science and technology.

-The 774, Young Nigerian Scientists Presidential Award (YONSPA) is an initiative of the Federal Ministry of Science and Technology held annually.
+The award is an initiative of the Federal Ministry of Science and Technology held annually.
 It is aimed at effectively encouraging and developing the interest of Nigerian youth in science, technology, and innovation (STI).

 Under the minister also, 19 new high yield crop varieties were released by the Federal Ministry of Science and Technology to enhance agriculture.